-Leaders of this program will assist students in doing community service in Salem and the surrounding areas.
+Leaders of this program will develop the itinerary for the SLS experience and assist participants in contributing community service in Salem and the surrounding areas.
 They will also lead evening activities and reflection, encouraging students to bring meaning to their experiences and their role in the Salem community.
 Successful SLS leaders must enjoy doing service, facilitating reflection, engaging new students, and sharing their WU experiences.

 Leaders of this program will assist new students on day hikes that can average between 4-8 miles, round trip.
 Leaders will also help with a white-water rafting trip, explore the great outdoors, live with students, and be a positive role model.
 Successful Steppin’ Out leaders should be able to work with incoming students and be open to sharing their WU experiences.
 Applicants do not need a driver’s license or outdoor experience, although both are preferred.

-Jump Start leaders will participate in one (1) mandatory spring training session with all Jump Start leaders.
-Individual programs will have additional trainings during spring semester, referred to as spring training, unless they are abroad.
+Jump Start leaders will participate in one (1) mandatory spring training session with all Jump Start leaders, unless they are abroad.
+Individual programs will have additional trainings during spring semester, referred to as spring training.
 All trainings will be held on the following dates: